The shape of seeds

 Seeds with tails are more easily carried by the wind thus helping distribution.
 Some seeds are very light and may be carried a considerable distance.
 On the surface the tail assists with movement to a low, and hopefully damp spot.
 Eventually the tail will break off leaving the seed in its new location.

-Seeds with tails include Bellida graminae and Podolepis kendallii
+Seeds with tails include Bellida graminea and Walshia kendallii

 Very fine seeds often, but not always, have tails.
 Some are dispersed by being thrown from the flower head on a windy day, others are carried by surface water and yet others are retained in the old flower head which then becomes the vehicle for distribution.